-The number needed to treat (NNT) is a popular statistic used in medicine and its use is even encouraged by groups like Cochrane and CONSORT.
+The number needed to treat (NNT) is a popular statistic used in medicine and its use is encouraged by groups like Cochrane and CONSORT.
+Even the famous statistician, Doug Altman was a big proponent of it.
 Why is it so popular?
-Most believe that the NNT is more understandable than effect sizes like odds ratios or risk ratios or statistics like the absolute risk reduction.
+Most believe that the NNT is more understandable than measures like odds ratios or risk ratios or statistics like the absolute risk reduction.
 The NNT is also believed to convey more meaningful information.

 In this blog post, I am going to discuss:

 The NNT is defined as the number of patients that need to be treated for one patient to experience a positive outcome or for one patient not to experience an adverse outcome.
 So, an NNT of 100 means that 100 patients need to be treated for one patient actually to benefit.
 The NNT is the inverse of the absolute risk reduction (ARR) (1/ARR).
-I will show how they are calculated with a sample contingency table from a controlled study comparing the drug Apixaban to placebo for recurrent thromboembolism (RT), which I took from (Motulsky, 2014).
+I will show how they are calculated with a sample contingency table from a controlled study comparing the drug Apixaban to placebo for recurrent thromboembolism (RT).
+Apixaban is the treatment for the first row and placebo is the treatment for the second row.
+Bolded numbers are the totals.

 We will calculate four different measures: incidence proportions, absolute risk reduction, relative risk, and then the NNT.